-To fully mimic a traditional tour experience, some providers add a digital avatar or AI in the tour, guiding visitors and providing information through audio tracks.
+To fully mimic a traditional tour experience, some providers add a digital avatar or AI to the tour, guiding visitors and providing information through audio tracks.

 What are the Main Types of Virtual Tours?

-Most digital tours can be broken down into 3 formats, each with unique strengths and drawbacks.
+Most virtual tours can be broken down into 3 formats, each with unique strengths and drawbacks.

 360 Virtual Tour

-Though a 360-degree tour can be any that allows you to look around at all angles, the traditional definition of this tour is one filmed with a camera.
-The tour is either created through a sequence of camera shots merged together, or one continuous shot filmed on a 360-degree camera.
+Though a 360-degree virtual tour can be any that allows you to look around from all angles, the traditional definition of this tour is one filmed with a camera.
+This virtual tour is either created through a sequence of camera shots merged together, or one continuous shot filmed on a 360-degree camera.

 Among the benefits of 360 virtual tours are high accessibility and ease of development since they can be deployed on any website and app.
-Some people choose to create a Unity 360 virtual tour, since this game engine has multiple plugins and extensions that make development easier.
+Some companies, namely real estate businesses, choose to create a Unity 360 virtual tour since this game engine has multiple plugins and extensions that make development easier.

 3D Virtual Tour